 Hours per worker drop sharply at the start of negative demand shocks in contrast to slower employment adjustment.

 Peak-to-trough falls in UK and US hours during the Great Recession were mainly due to transitions from full-time to part-time employment under the same employer.

 There are advantages in funding both job retention schemes and unemployment benefits during major recessions.

-Unemployment rates understate the full impact of negative demand shocks since, on average, employees are underemployed due to a positive gap between their desired and actual working hours.
+Unemployment rates underestimate the full impact of negative demand shocks since they fail to account for desired rises in working hours.

 Job retention via short-time work schemes during recessions may reduce productive job reallocations.

 Omitting capital and capacity utilization adjustments to demand shocks may distort the measurements of hours and employment effects.